gen2brain/heic/README.md

 The library will first try to use a [libheif](https://github.com/strukturag/libheif) dynamic/shared library (if installed) via [purego](https://github.com/ebitengine/purego) and will fall back to the embedded WASM.

+For a pure Go alternative, see [h265](https://github.com/gen2brain/h265), a HEVC and HEIC decoder with SIMD support, no CGo/WASM and no dependencies.

 ### Build tags

 * `nodynamic` - do not use dynamic/shared library (use only WASM)